khukt/ai-for-leaders/_book/01-01-what-ai-means-for-leaders.md

 2. What can AI do well, and how does it fail?
 3. Why does accountability stay with people?
 4. What kind of evidence separates access from readiness?
-5. What Are Pretrained Models, and Why Do They Matter?
+5. What are pretrained models, and why do they matter?
 6. Why must humans stay in control?

 ## 1. What Is AI, Really?